Hisashi Iwakuma: Coaching career

 On January 12, 2021, Iwakuma was hired by the Seattle Mariners, his former team, as a special assignment coach.

 Personal life

-Iwakuma's wife, Madoka, and two children, Towa and Uta, moved with him from Japan to Seattle at the start of his Mariner career.
+Iwakuma's wife and two children moved with him from Japan to Seattle at the start of his MLB career.
 Iwakuma's wife is the daughter of Koju Hirohashi, former coach of the Seibu Lions.
 Iwakuma practices Nichiren Buddhism and is a member of the Soka Gakkai International Buddhist association.
 He and his wife support various children's charities including orphanages and organizations that provide assistance to children with disabilities.